 Successful online learners, like all learners, have a growth mindset!
-They are flexible, tolerate the inevitable technical problems that arise, ask for help when they need it, do regular work for each class, minimize distractions as much as possible, and persist when things are hard.
+They are flexible, tolerate the inevitable technical problems that arise, ask for help when they need it, keep on top of regular work for each class, minimize distractions as much as possible, and persist when things are hard.

 Learning from Online Video Lectures

-In online learning, video lectures can be done either synchronously, in real-time with opportunities for interaction, or asynchronously, where you are just watching a recorded lecture.
+Video lectures be synchronous (in real-time with opportunities for interaction) or asynchronous (where you are watching a recorded lecture).

 - If you are watching a recorded video, consider watching it in chunks, pausing every 10-15 minutes to review notes and connect the content to other course materials.

 - Expect to take time before each class to read the syllabus or Canvas instructions so you know before class what’s expected of students.